JackMillen/Macropad/README.md

 ## Installing Precompiled Firmware
 If for some unholy reason you want to use my precompiled firmware, here it is:
 ## Test Firmware
-When I was wiring the Macropad, I wanted to test the connections
+When I was wiring the Macropad, I wanted to test the connections so I made a test program that just spits out sensor values over serial so they can be read by software like PuTTY or Arduino IDE.
+This helps find issues with the Button Matrix and Rotary Encoders
 ### Macropad:
   1. Download [Teensy Loader](https://www.pjrc.com/teensy/teensy.exe)
   2. Download Firmware.hex from the Firmware directory